frankiewiczkamil/blog/src/content/blog/ssr-strikes-back.md

 Also, we were able to share same endpoints between different clients, like mobile apps, web apps, etc.

-Moreover, there was also that tempting promise, that frontend devs and backend devs can work independently.
+And finally, there was also that tempting promise, that frontend devs and backend devs can work independently.
 Well, maybe, but...

-It was finally causing a weird situation, where we were using almost the same model/dto for backend and frontend.
+It was causing a weird situation, where we were using almost the same model/dto for backend and frontend.
-Responsibilities were unclear, there was often too much logic leaking to the frontend layer.
+There was too much logic leaking to the frontend layer, and responsibilities were unclear.
 And one might say: whatever, that's what we do 95% of our time - simple, CRUD apps.
 I get it, but even so, what about those 5%?
-From my experience we tend to using a hammer for everything, if it's already in our hand.
+From my experience we tend to use a hammer for everything, if it's already in our hand.
-So in more complicated scenarios I've been experiencing (and even committing myself 😳) the consequences of this mindset, and we were ending up with [anemic models](https://en.wikipedia.org/wiki/Anemic_domain_model) on backend side and leaking logic (or even worse: inconsistent logic).
+I've done it this way myself as well.
+Thus, we were ending up with
+[anemic models](https://en.wikipedia.org/wiki/Anemic_domain_model) on backend side and a lot of logic implemented in frontend.
+Sometimes it was not even consistent.
 But I'm getting ahead of myself here - we will get back to this later.

 Anyway, overall people seemed happy about the SPA approach,